 It is thought that, as a large proportion of the process of producing PV panels is automated, the use of non-slave labour should not have a high impact on production costs.
 The reason the sale costs for non-slave labour panels are around 30% higher is due to the fact that the larger brands have not yet opted for ethical production.
 So, currently, to avoid slave labour you must go to ‘boutique’ brands using EU-sourced polysilicon.
 These companies cannot compete on price with large corporations and instead tend to have a USP of high efficiency and very low warranted degradation rates.
 The panels are more expensive due to their high quality not their use of ethically sourced materials.

 This additional cost is straining business models for community energy projects and greatly restricting site choices.

-If you are interested in this topic and would like to contribute to this discussion please email firstname.lastname@example.org or if you are a member of CEE follow and contribute to the discussion on our members-only practitioner’s forum.
+If you are interested in this topic and would like to contribute to this discussion please email firstname.lastname@example.org or, if you are a member of CEE, you can follow and contribute to the discussion on our members-only practitioner’s forum.